Supporting Teaching & Learning in Schools

 The apprenticeship is usually delivered entirely in the workplace and the vast majority of learning and work on the qualification should take place during working hours.
 Candidates will have to undertake some preparation and project work in their own time though this should be limited to a maximum of 3-4 hours per week.

-An apprenticeship programme is a Framework which can be studied at two levels: Intermediate or Advanced.
+An apprenticeship programme is a qualification which can be studied at two levels: Intermediate or Advanced.
 It consists of a number of qualifications.